Sports, Entertainment, Event - Management - B.S.

 A four-year program leading to the bachelor of science degree

-|FIT1040||Spreadsheet Design for Business Solutions||4.5|
+|FIT1040||Spreadsheet Design for Business Solutions||3|

-|LAW2001||The Legal Environment of Business I||4.5|
+|LAW2001||The Legal Environment of Business I||3|

-|SEE1001||Introduction to the Sports, Entertainment and Event Management Industry||4.5|
+|SEE1001||Introduction to the Sports, Entertainment and Event Management Industry||3|

-|SEE2005||The Business of Sports||4.5|
+|SEE2005||The Business of Sports||3|

-|SEE2030||The Business of the Entertainment Industry||4.5|
+|SEE2030||The Business of the Entertainment Industry||3|

-|SEE3008||Ancillary Services and Revenue Management in the Sports, Entertainment and Event Industry||4.5|
+|SEE3008||Ancillary Services and Revenue Management in the Sports, Entertainment and Event Industry||3|

-|SEE3010||Ticketing Methods and Data Analysis in Sports, Entertainment and Event Management||4.5|
+|SEE3010||Ticketing Methods and Data Analysis in Sports, Entertainment and Event Management||3|

-|SEE3045||New Media Literacy in Sports, Entertainment and Event Management||4.5|
+|SEE3045||New Media Literacy in Sports, Entertainment and Event Management||3|

-|SEE3160||Sponsorship, Sales and Relationship Management||4.5|
+|SEE3160||Sponsorship, Sales and Relationship Management||3|

-|SEE3850||Negotiations and Agreements in Hospitality, Sports, Entertainment and Event Management||4.5|
+|SEE3850||Negotiations and Agreements in Hospitality, Sports, Entertainment and Event Management||3|

-|SEE4050||International Sports, Entertainment, Event and Venue Management||4.5|
+|SEE4050||International Sports, Entertainment, Event and Venue Management||3|

-|SEE4060||Sports/Entertainment/Event Management Seminar||4.5|
+|SEE4060||Sports/Entertainment/Event Management Seminar||3|

 |A&S Core Experience|

-Two ILS courses, one at the 2000 level, one at the 4000 level
+Two ILS courses, one at the 2000 level, and one at the 4000 level

-|Arts and Humanities||9|
+|Arts and Humanities||6|

 |Ethics: A Global Perspective|

 One course from ART, HIST, HUM, LIT or REL

 |A Survey of College Mathematics (or higher, based on student's placement)|

-One course from BIO^, CHM±, PHY° or SCI
+One course from BIO, CHM, PHY or SCI

-One course from ANTH°°, LEAD, PSCI, PSYC or SOC
+One course from ANTH, GEND, LEAD, PSCI, PSYC, RES or SOC

 Two courses with an EASC attribute

 |Free Electives #|

-|22.5 credits selected from 1000-4999 numbered offerings within the university||15|
+|15 credits selected from 1000-4999 numbered offerings within the university||15|

-# In addition to classes, free elective credit can be applied to a number of options such as Directed Experiential Education (DEE), Internship, Minor or Study Abroad.
-Students are strongly encouraged to contact an advisor before scheduling free elective credits.
+# In addition to classes, free elective credits may be applied to a number of options such as internship, study abroad, Directed Experiential Education courses and courses in a specialization or minor as relevant.
+For Accelerated Master's program students, up to three graduate-level courses may apply.
+Students are strongly encouraged to contact a faculty advisor before scheduling free elective credits.

-NOTE: Students must pass MATH0010 Basic Mathematics or have equivalent placement scores to enroll in required math course(s).
+NOTE: Students must pass MATH0010 Pre-Algebra or have equivalent placement scores to enroll in required math course(s).

-In collaboration with academic colleges across all JWU campuses, JWU Study Abroad programs offer a variety of options for major, Arts & Science and elective credit at many price points for students during the academic year and summer.
-Financial aid is applicable and scholarships are available.
+In collaboration with academic colleges across all JWU campuses, JWU Global Study Abroad programs offer a variety of international options for major, minor, arts and sciences, and elective credit at many affordable price points for students during the academic year, break periods, and summer.
+Faculty-led, exchange, affiliate, and direct-enroll programs range in duration from one week to a full semester or full year.
+Financial aid may be applied and scholarships are available.
 Visit the study abroad website for information, program descriptions and online applications.
+Where will you go?